-He vigorously denied the leak claims against him, yet May felt he changed into no longer honest sufficient to stay in government, which makes him a substandard position version to oversee a nation education device wherein the improvement of character ranks alongside being nicely certified.
-Let us now not overlook, too, that he is running for a person universally concept to be susceptible to mendacity, who defined black kids as “piccannies”, homosexual guys as “busboys” and Islamic girls in burqas as “letterboxes”.
+He vigorously denied the leak claims against him.
+Yet, May felt he changed into no longer honest sufficient to stay in government, making him a substandard position version to oversee a nation education device wherein the improvement of character ranks alongside being nicely certified.
+Let us now not overlook, too, that he is running for a person universally concept to be susceptible to mendacity, who defined black kids as “piccannies,” homosexual guys as “busboys,” and Islamic girls in burqas as “letterboxes.”

-Just as urgent is the trainer recruitment and retention crisis.
-Teachers are leaving in file numbers.
-And in keeping with Ofsted’s state-of-the-art research they don’t sense top-notch about their lives both, blaming workload, duty, behavior, funding cuts, traumatic parents and dramatic policy changes.
-The remaining three governments – step forward, specifically, Gove and Cummings – need to very own that.
+Just as urgent is the trainer recruitment and retention crisis, teachers are leaving in file numbers.
+And in keeping with Ofsted’s state-of-the-art research, they don’t sense top-notch about their lives both, blaming workload, duty, behavior, funding cuts, traumatic parents, and dramatic policy changes.
+The remaining three governments – step forward, specifically, Gove and Cummings – need to own that very.
 But correcting this deep-rooted malaise and occasional esteem is a herculean challenge.

 Both Johnson and Williamson supply the impression of being intrigued using politics as a game rather than a direction to vast social trade.
 Indeed, Williamson’s very appointment felt like an afterthought and obligatory praise for a person who helped the PM win his party’s leadership.
 There is an argument that Johnson may have that feelgood component that now trumps coverage wonkery when it comes to prevailing elections; however, the repetitive use of words such as “optimism” and “energy” will only move to this point.